urosaria/simple-recruit-me-api/README.md

 ## Assumptions & Explanations
 #### 1. Overview
-When you send a POST request with the following payload, a new record is created in the CANDIDATE and NOTIFICATION_WBH tables:
+When you send a POST request with the following payload, a new record is created in the CANDIDATE and NOTIFICATION_WBH tables
-Assumptions:
 - Post request endpoint: https://localhost:8090/api/v1-0/recruiteme.json
   ```json
   //sample payload